AdobeDocs/commerce-learn.en/help/pwa/introduction/1-overview.md

 activity: use
 ---

-# Unit 1: PWA Studio for developers
+# PWA Studio - Introduction

-In this unit:
+In this video:

 - What is PWA (Progressive Web Application)?
 - Why is PWA the future for ecommerce?